 I support more acres to be eligible for enrollment in CRP (as high as 40 million) or establishing a short term conservation initiative (Soil Health and Income Protection Initiative, SHIPP).
 SHIPP enrollment would be for 3-5 years, pay 1/2 the county CRP rate, be limited to 15% of a farm.

 These changes let CRP function somewhat like a set aside program.
-I realize that even short term land retirement is ridiculed by some.
+I realize that even short term land retirement is ridiculed by some as outdated in the era of globalization.
 Setting aside some of our more fragile ground makes sense to me in this period of overproduction.
 The term “soil bank” is an old one but I don’t believe it is obsolete.